-If you grow broccoli in your backyard garden or you want to buy it up at the grocery store or farmers market while it's in season, you need a good way to keep it for a while so that it retains its freshness.
+If you grow broccoli in your backyard garden or you want to buy it up while it's in season, you need a good way to keep it so it retains its freshness.
 Freezing is the best way to preserve broccoli, retaining its color, flavor, texture, and nutritional value.
 The process requires a few simple steps, including soaking, trimming, blanching, chilling, flash freezing, and storing in the freezer.

 Giving the broccoli florets and stems a quick blanching in boiling water before freezing them ensures that they will retain a good texture when you get around to cooking with them.
 The single layer initial freeze prevents the broccoli pieces from clumping together.
 The fact that they stay loose is a big advantage when, for example, you have a quart container of frozen broccoli but only need to take out a cup of it for a recipe.

 Clean and Cut Into Florets